amritmondal9641-arch/Amrit-s-Hacktopus/README.md

 # Amrit-s-Hacktopus
-This is my 1st git Repository
+This is my 1st git Repository\n
 This is Amrit's world